DataShades/file-keeper/docs/configuration.md

 # Configuration

-file-keeper's behavior is highly configurable through the `Settings` class.
+Behavior of every storage is configurable through the `Settings` class.
 This page details the available settings and how to use them to customize your storage setup.

 ## The `Settings` Class